jiangjiax/informedainews.com/docs/intro.md

 In essence, Informed AI News is an information aggregation platform.
 Each day, it assesses over 2000+ of the latest news items across multiple dimensions, selecting the most pertinent and valuable information.
 It then generates concise summaries for each article and compiles these into corresponding daily, weekly, and other periodic publications.

-The information evaluation process employs an 8-point scale, with the following scoring factors:

-- Objectivity: Assessing whether the information is fair and unbiased.
-- Social Impact: The extent of the information's impact on society and the public.
-- Credibility: The trustworthiness of the information source (for example, well-known media like the BBC are considered to have higher credibility).
-- Potential: The potential for the information to trigger further events or changes.
-- Practicality: The operability of the information for readers in practical applications.
-- Entertainment Value: Assessing the entertainment value of the information.
-- Rationality: Evaluating whether the content of the article is logical.
-- Depth of Thought: Assessing the depth of thought in the information, and its contribution to any intellectual field.

-The scoring is weighted; for instance, in the toolbox section, Practicality is given greater emphasis.
-The "Scores" displayed beneath each piece of information in the publication provide access to the AI's detailed scoring and explanations.

 These AI-curated publications will span multiple domains, including politics, economics, technology, health, and AI, catering to the diverse needs of our users.
 The range and variety of publications will continue to expand.

 If you have any questions or suggestions, feel free to contact me.
 I will read all readers emails and messages carefully and strive to improve Informed AI News.